DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Module 1/Introduction to Technical Communication.md

 ### Writing process
 - Planning
 	- Determine the topic and the purpose
-	- Analyse and undertand and audience's needs
+	- Analyze and understand and audience's needs
-	- Brainstorn ideas and research information
+	- Brainstorm ideas and research information
 	- Create an outline with the main ideas
 - Drafting and revising
 	- Write the first draft
-	- Revice or organise content in
+	- Revise or organize content in the document
+	- Edit the draft for style and grammar
+	- proofread and check for minor errors

 ---